AStroCvijo/robot_in_the_labyrinth_in_knossos/README.md

     ```

 ## Arguments Guide
-args1 - number of rows in the labyrinth
+Height - number of rows in the labyrinth

-args2 - number of columns in the labyrinth
+Width - number of columns in the labyrinth

-args2 - number of items in the labyrinth
+Number of items - number of items in the labyrinth